By Terry Trucco

 What happens when a hotel meets a runway?
-We missed W’s first foray last fall, so eagerly signed up to see the February 10 show.
+I missed W’s first foray last fall, so eagerly signed up to see the February 10 show.

-Runway is a loose term, as we realized when we learned that Global Glam would unfurl in the Box, a seat-free space where models pose for an hour or two for audiences who arrive in waves, scrutinize, snap pictures, then leave, like last season’s Andrew Buckler show.
+Runway is a loose term, as I realized when I learned that Global Glam would unfurl in the Box, a seat-free space where models pose for an hour or two for audiences who arrive in waves, scrutinize, snap pictures, then leave, like last season’s Andrew Buckler show.
 In other words, no pecking order, no straining to see Blake Lively/Sarah Jessica Parker/Anna Wintour in the front row.

 But who knew the Box could have a velvet rope feel?
-As the first strains of house music pulsated around 8:30 pm, we found ourselves in the thick of an orderly, mostly well-dressed throng.
+As the first strains of house music pulsated around 8:30 pm, I found myself in the thick of an orderly, mostly well-dressed throng.
 Gaining entry took forever, or to be precise 35 minutes, and a big crowd waited as we wedged our way inside.

 Still, everybody in line had a ticket or a pass — to paraphrase Julia Roberts in Pretty Woman, it was a sure thing.
 And the mood was upbeat.
-We chatted with three fashionable women who, like much of the crowd were dressed for clubbing, and discovered their $100 tickets(!), purchased on American Express, included seat assignments.
-Hmmm.
+I chatted with three fashionable women who, like much of the crowd were dressed for clubbing, and discovered their $100 tickets(!), purchased on American Express, included seat assignments.
+Huh?

 Did they enjoy the show?
 Or wonder where the seats were?
-We’ll never know because we never saw them again.
+I’ll never know because I never saw them again.
 Inside, the box mashed up rush hour and a cocktail party – dark room, throbbing music, wall-to-wall people, flashing cameras and an open bar (white wine, champagne and a pretty strawberry-infused house cocktail were the drinks of choice).